Student Services Centre Counter

 Accommodation enquiries: you can enquire about contract dates, room swaps and room transfers.

-Postgraduate research thesis submission: you can submit your thesis (softbound or hardbound) at the Student Services Counter.
+Postgraduate research - thesis submission and qualification checks: New postgraduate researchers can show academic documents (qualifications) to Postgraduate Research and Operations via the Student Services Counter.
+You can also submit your thesis (softbound or hardbound) at the Student Services Counter.

 Main Counter: 9am-5pm Monday, Tuesday, Thursday, Friday.
 10am - 5pm Wednesday.